Candy Atherton

 Candice Kathleen Atherton (21 September 1955 – 30 October 2017) was a British Labour politician and journalist.
 After serving as a councillor in Islington, where she was mayor, she was Member of Parliament (MP) for Falmouth and Camborne from 1997 to 2005.
-In later life she lived in Cornwall and was a member of Cornwall Council.
+In her later life she lived in Cornwall and was a member of Cornwall Council.

 Early life

-She attended the independent Roman Catholic all-girls Convent of the Sacred Heart (now Woldingham School) in Woldingham, Surrey, then Midhurst Grammar School in West Sussex.
+Atherton was born in Surrey, the daughter of Denis Atherton, a Daily Mirror journalist, and Pamela (née Osborne), a businesswoman.
+She attended the Convent of the Sacred Heart (now Woldingham School) in Woldingham, Surrey, then Midhurst Grammar School in West Sussex.
 From the Polytechnic of North London (now London Metropolitan University), she graduated BA in Applied Social Studies in 1985.

 Professional career

+After leaving school, Atherton went to work for the Portsmouth News, before leaving after a year to join the Probation Service in West Sussex in 1975.
+There she worked with young offenders and also helped to set up a women's shelter.
 Atherton worked as a journalist from 1980.
 In 1984, she co-founded Everywoman – a "post-feminist" women's magazine – and later co-wrote a book on housing for single homeless people in North London.
-Atherton also worked with ex-offenders, and co-founded a women's shelter in West Sussex.